-Policy contracts and uses of all fire insurance, inland and ocean marine, liability, automobile, casualty and surety coverage.
-Prerequisite: Business Administration 3228 or permission of department chairman.
+[360ĸ Policy contracts and uses of all fire insurance, inland and ocean marine, liability, automobile, casualty and surety coverage.
+Prerequisite: Business Administration 3228.

-Real Estate

-3232 Real Estate Principles and Practices
+For Undergraduate Credit Only Real Estate

-Fundamentals of the real estate business.
+3232 Real Estate Principles and Practices [ 378 Fundamentals of the real estate business.
 The economics of real property.
 Ownership, titles, and interests in real estate; liens, taxes, contracts, leases, deeds; financing and investment; valuation and appraisal principles; subdivision, home ownership, and housing; insurance, ethics, licensing requirements, and operating procedures.
-Prerequisite: Six hours of advanced Business Administration or permission of the department chairman.
+Prerequisite: Economics 3102.

-3332 Real Estate Brokerage

-Operation of the real estate business.
+3332 Real Estate Brokerage [378⊾ Operation of the real estate business.
 Qualifications and training of salesmen and brokers; licensing requirements; government regulations and zoning; real estate instruments and legal principles; title transfers and closings; relations with employers, other salesmen, and brokers; code of ethics and objectives of the National Association of Real Estate Boards.
-Prerequisite: Six hours of advanced Business Administration or permission of the department chairman.
+Prerequisite: Business Administration 3232 and junior standing.